hyppis1/YouMissedThatOne/README.md

 In the plugin settings, you can enable the "Randomize sound on hit" and "Randomize sound on miss" options.
 When enabled, the plugin will randomly select a sound ID from the specified range instead of playing a fixed sound.
 If the sound ID is set to "-1", no random sound will play.

 If sound swapping is enabled, and the randomly selected sound ID matches a swapped sound, your custom sound will be played instead of the random sound.
 To configure the randomizer, use the "Randomize ID range" setting in the plugin options.
 The range should be entered in the format "min-max" (for example, 500/850).
 The values are inclusive, meaning both the minimum and maximum numbers are possible outcomes.

-Negative numbers can also be used.
+Tip: Negative numbers can also be used.
 For example, if you have a custom sound swap assigned to ID -2 and set the randomizer range to "-10 to -1", there will be a 1 in 10 chance for your custom sound to play when the randomizer is triggered.